Homing pigeon

-The homing pigeon, also called the mail pigeon or messenger pigeon, is a variety of domestic pigeons (Columba livia domestica) derived from the wild rock dove, selectively bred for its ability to find its way home over extremely long distances.
-The rock dove has an innate homing ability, meaning that it will generally return to its nest using magnetoreception.
-Flights as long as 1800 km have been recorded by birds in competitive pigeon racing.
-Their average flying speed over moderate 965 km distances is around 60 mph and speeds of up to 100 mph have been observed in top racers for short distances.
+The homing pigeon is a variety of domestic pigeon (Columba livia domestica), selectively bred for its ability to find its way home over extremely long distances.
+Because of this skill, homing pigeons were used to carry messages, a practice referred to as "pigeon post".
+Until the introduction of telephones, they were used commercially to deliver communication; when used during wars, they were called "war pigeons".

-Because of this skill, domesticated pigeons were used to carry messages as messenger pigeons.
-They are usually referred to as "pigeon post" if used in post service, or "war pigeon" during wars.
-Until the introduction of telephones, homing pigeons were used commercially to deliver communication.
+The homing pigeon is also called a mail pigeon or messenger, and colloquially a homer.
+Perhaps most commonly, the homing pigeon is called a carrier pigeon; this nomenclature can be confusing, though, since it is distinct from the English carrier, an ancient breed of fancy pigeon.
+Modern-day homing pigeons do have English carrier blood in them because they are in part descendants of the old-style carriers.

-Messenger pigeons are often incorrectly categorized as English Carrier pigeons, an ancient breed of fancy pigeons.
-They were used historically to send messages but lost the homing instinct long ago.
-Modern-day homing pigeons (homers) or racing pigeons (racing homers) do have "Carrier blood" in them because they are in part descendants of the old-style Carriers.
-This is one reason why they are still commonly but erroneously called "carrier pigeons".
+The domestic pigeon is derived from the wild rock dove (Columba livia sspp.); the rock dove has an innate homing ability, meaning that it will generally return to its nest using magnetoreception.
+Flights as long as 1800 km have been recorded by birds in competitive homing pigeon racing; birds bred for this are colloquially called racing homers.
+Homing pigeons' average flying speed over moderate 965 km distances is around 60 mph and speeds of up to 100 mph have been observed in top racers for short distances.